Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 If your job includes the study of groundwater at a site through the use of temporary or permanent monitoring or piezometer wells, an Iowa DNR Certified Well Driller must be on-site at all times the wells are being installed, extracted or plugged.
 Open boreholes can be left in place long enough to obtain water level information as long no casings or pipes are installed (other than the auger column) and the location does not pose any hazard to the groundwater.

 As you perform geotechnical services in Iowa, please be sensitive to our state's goal of protecting the groundwater resources.
-You should immediately plug any boreholes with proper bentonite or cementitious well sealing products.
-If boreholes are not adequately plugged after your investigation is completed, it may lead to the adoption of rules and/or local ordinances that place restrictions on the direct push industry - something that we all want to avoid.
+You should immediately plug any boreholes that won't be immediately excavated with proper bentonite or cementitious well sealing products.
+If boreholes are not adequately plugged after your investigation is completed, it may lead to the adoption of rules and/or local ordinances that place restrictions on the geotechnical drilling industry within our state - something that we all want to avoid.

 Please take note of this section if your company operates equipment in Iowa that uses hydraulically-powered, direct push machine technology that uses both static force and dynamic percussion force to advance sampling tools into the ground to facilitate subsurface sampling and soil investigations.

 The "direct push" technique refers to sampling tools that are "pushed" into the ground without the use of conventional drilling techniques to remove soil or to make a path for a tool or monitoring gear.